Trichromacy

-Trichromacy or trichromatism is the possessing of three independent channels for conveying color information, derived from the three different types of cone cells in the eye.
+Trichromacy or trichromatism is the possession of three independent channels for conveying color information, derived from the three different types of cone cells in the eye.
 Organisms with trichromacy are called trichromats.

 The normal explanation of trichromacy is that the organism's retina contains three types of color receptors (called cone cells in vertebrates) with different absorption spectra.
-In actuality the number of such receptor types may be greater than three, since different types may be active at different light intensities.
+In actuality, the number of such receptor types may be greater than three, since different types may be active at different light intensities.
 In vertebrates with three types of cone cells, at low light intensities the rod cells may contribute to color vision.

 Humans and other animals that are trichromats

 Humans and some other mammals have evolved trichromacy based partly on pigments inherited from early vertebrates.
 In fish and birds, for example, four pigments are used for vision.
 These extra cone receptor visual pigments detect energy of other wavelengths, sometimes including ultraviolet.
 Eventually two of these pigments were lost (in placental mammals) and another was gained, resulting in trichromacy among some primates.
 Humans and closely related primates are usually trichromats, as are some of the females of most species of New World monkeys, and both male and female howler monkeys.

 Recent research suggests that trichromacy may also be quite general among marsupials.
 A study conducted regarding trichromacy in Australian marsupials suggests the medium wavelength sensitivity (MWS), cones of the honey possum (Tarsipes rostratus) and the fat-tailed dunnart (Sminthopsis crassicaudata) are features coming from the inherited reptilian retinal arrangement.
+Another study used behavioral tests, genetic analyses, and immunohistochemistry and found trichromacy and ultraviolet vision in nocturnal sugar gliders (Petaurus breviceps).
 The possibility of trichromacy in marsupials potentially has another evolutionary basis than that of primates.
 Further biological and behavioural tests may verify if trichromacy is a common characteristic of marsupials.

 Most other mammals are currently thought to be dichromats, with only two types of cone (though limited trichromacy is possible at low light levels where the rods and cones are both active).
-Most studies of carnivores, as of other mammals, reveal dichromacy, examples including the domestic dog, the ferret, and the spotted hyena.
+Most studies of carnivores, as of other mammals, reveal dichromacy; examples include the domestic dog, the ferret, and the spotted hyena.
 Some species of insects (such as honeybees) are also trichromats, being sensitive to ultraviolet, blue and green instead of blue, green and red.

 Research indicates that trichromacy allows animals to distinguish brightly colored fruit and young leaves from other vegetation that is not beneficial to their survival.
 Another theory is that detecting skin flushing and thereby mood may have influenced the development of primate trichromate vision.
 The color red also has other effects on primate and human behavior as discussed in the color psychology article.